calculix/CalculiX-Examples/Contact/Shell1/README.md

 ## Preprocessing
 A minimal sandwich structure is built with two skin sheets and a honeycomb core.
 The structure is supported at the edges of the bottom skin.
-A roughly spherical indenter loads the upper skin.
+The spherical indenter loads the upper skin.
 ```
 > cgx -b pre.fbd
 ```